Shinjin: As Amitabha's mind

 The ultimate dimension of shinjin is that it is non-dual with Amitabha Buddha.
 Shinran taught that true Shinjin is not self-generated but rather is a gift of grace granted by Amitābha, who is always calling out to beings to guide them to the Pure Land.
 Thus, James C. Dobbins writes:For Shinran, faith is not the believer's individual act of volition, a conscious decision in favor of Amida and Pure Land; instead, it is a state wherein humanly contrived choices cease and one reposes effortlessly in Amida's embrace.
 Amida's mind and purpose become one's own mind and purpose.
 In fact, faith is none other than Amida's mind transmuted in the person.
 According to Yoshifumi Ueda, "Shinjin is the mind of Amida Buddha given to and realized in a person.
 Shinran interprets shin (信) to mean truth, reality, sincerity; jin (心) means mind.
 When shinjin is realized, Amida's mind (wisdom and compassion) and the practitioners mind of blind passions become one."
 This non-dual view of shinjin is expressed in different ways by Shinran.
 For example, he equates shinjin with Buddha nature: Buddha-nature is great shinjin.
 Why?
 Because through shinjin the bodhisattva-mahasattva has acquired all the paramitas from charity to wisdom.
 All sentient beings will without fail ultimately realize great shinjin.
 Therefore it is taught, "All sentient beings are possessed of Buddha-nature.
 Shinran also writes: "Faith means single-mindedness.
 Single-mindedness means the indestructible mind.
-The indestructible mind bracket|vajra mindbracket| means the mind aspiring for complete enlightenment bochicitta].
+The indestructible mind (vajra mind) means the mind aspiring for complete enlightenment bochicitta].
 This is in fact the Other-power [of Amida at work], which supersedes all other-power."